davidgasquez/talks/data.md

 ### Warning

 - The talk is biased from my experience
-- Tips shared here will be difficult to implement
+- Theory != Practice.
+Tips shared here will be difficult to implement!
-- The data landscape is evolving really fast and some advices shared here might be dated soon
+- The data landscape is evolving really fast.
+Some advices shared here might work when is already deprecated

 ### Why

 - Data talks are mostly algorithm focused
 - Working with data is not easy
-- I made a lot of mistakes I want to share
+- I made some mistakes I want to share
 - Data can change everything!
 How?
 - The issue with Kaggle is that it provides the CSV.
 You don't have that in real life